All Episodes

 One is a semblance of impropriety, and then there's an impropriety.

-Aren't there a couple of issues though, Mercedes?
+Aren't there a couple of issues, though, Mercedes?

-Number one, the media's biased, they focus only on Donald Trump, not on Laureate University.
+They focus only on Donald Trump, not on Laureate University.

 Isn't that a double standard?

-I think you will he you hear this time and time again from anyone in this country that when you have these very high positions within any administration within government, you have to make sure that there is no semblance of impropriety.
+I think you will hear this time and time again from anyone in this country that when you have these very high positions within any administration within government, you have to make sure that there is no semblance of impropriety.

 None.

-Well let's run Mercedes for color.
+Well, let's run Mercedes for Cloud.

-That's not the Clinton, so we can all agree on that.
+We can all agree on that.

 I don't think there's any dispute there, right?

-I think there's some there's definitely some issues.
+I think there's definitely some issues.

 I don't know about this university, Sean.